Alroemo/LeagueOfRate/README.md

 League of Legends © Riot Games, Inc.

 <b>Special Thanks</b>
-<li>-Riot Games.
+<li>Riot Games.
 This program wouldn't even exist</li>
-<li>-Guido van Rossum, Creator of the Python Language, the smartest language ever made</li>
+<li>Guido van Rossum, Creator of the Python Language, the smartest language ever made</li>
-<li>-Creators of Pycharm, if it weren't for them, I would have to use the default editor</li>
+<li>Creators of Pycharm, if it weren't for them, I would have to use the default editor</li>
-<li>-My Brother, the guy who told me my ideas were stupid</li>
+<li>My Brother, the guy who told me my ideas were stupid</li>
-<li>-Friends in League of Legends, the people who didn't make me a toxic monster in the game</li>
+<li>Friends in League of Legends, the people who didn't make me a toxic monster in the game</li>